openvinotoolkit/openvino/docs/OV_Runtime_UG/preprocessing_details.md

 Post-processing uses the reverse: **Model output** -> **Steps** -> **User tensor**.

-Compared to pre-processing, there are not so many operations needed for post-processing stage.
+Compared to pre-processing, there are not as many operations needed for the post-processing stage.
 Currently, only the following post-processing operations are supported:
  - Convert a [layout](./layout_overview.md).
  - Convert an element type.
  - Customize operations.

 Usage of these operations is similar to pre-processing.
-Below is an example:
+See the following example:

 @sphinxtabset